jeremybarbet/react-native-modalize/docs/EXAMPLES.md

 # Examples

+With these three following examples you will see:

+- How to use the modal using different navigators
+- How to avoid using the Modal from React Native
+- The best practices to display the modal

-As explained [here](./PROPSMETHODS?id=withreactmodal), it's not recommanded to use the `withReactModal` props.
-React Native team will soon remove from the core a lot of components, and the `Modal` is one of them.
+React Native team will soon remove from the core a lot of components, including the `Modal`.
+This is why it's not recommended to use the [withReactModal](/PROPSMETHODS?id=withreactmodal) props.

-This is why most of the major navigator implemented their owns ways to handle the modal/overlay behaviors.
-Both `react-native-navigation` and `react-navigation` examples are made using a bottom tabbar because it's a very common design pattern.
-But you can also find an example without any navigation under the `react-native-expo` folder.
+This is why most of the major navigators implemented theirs owns ways to handle the modal/overlay behavior.
+Both `react-native-navigation` and `react-navigation` examples are made using a bottom tab bar because it's a very common design pattern and show you how to use `Modalize` without using `withReactModal` props.

+See below for an explanation for each of the navigators.

 ?> All the modals, layout, text and buttons are shared between the different examples to make it easier to maintain.
-You can find the code in `examples/shared` folder.

-!> For the moment, each examples are using the shared folder using a npm path `"shared": "file:../shared",`.
-There isn't any live-reload solution yet to change the shared folder and modifify instantly the examples folders.
-So you will have to remove the `node_modules` from the example folder after you finished to change the `shared` folder.
+You can find the code in `examples/shared`.
+For the moment, the shared folder is used with a npm path `"shared": "file:../shared"`.
+There isn't any live-reload solution yet, so you will have to remove the `node_modules` from the example folder after you finished to change the `shared` folder.

 ## React Native Navigation

 This is probably the simplest navigator to handle this bevahior.
-There is a method called `showOverlay` that will open any screen you want on top of the current screen.
+There is a method called `showOverlay` that will open the Modalize screen on top of the current screen.

 You can run the example by doing: